What to know about the latest Scrum Guide

 The latest Scrum Guide is short

-The 2022 Scrum Guide is only 13 pages long.
-It contains less than 5000 word, and that includes the cover page, table of contents and the copyright pages.
+The 2022 Scrum Guide is only 13 pages long, and contains less than 5,000 words.
+That includes the cover page, table of contents and the copyright pages.

-To put the 5000 word length of the Scrum into perspective, think about the fact that this article on Scrum fundamentals has over 700.
+To put the length of the Scrum Guide into perspective, this brief review of Scrum fundamentals has over 700 words.

 You could easily read the latest Scrum Guide from cover to cover in your lunch hour, and still have time to read a TechTarget article or two.